aleontiev/dj/README.md

                     pass
 ```

-Might be rendered as follows for app "foo" and name "bar":
+... would be rendered as follows for app "foo" and name "bar":

 ```
 /